Trials of Sami Al-Arian: Trial

 Al-Arian was tried with co-defendants Ghassan Ballut, Hatim Fariz, and Sameeh Hammoudeh in the United States District Court for the Middle District of Florida in Tampa, beginning on June 6, 2005.
 At trial, FBI agent Kerry Myers testified that the PIJ had planned an attack inside the U.S., but that all information about the plot was classified and he could not discuss it.
 Under cross-examination, Myers admitted that the PIJ had never carried out an attack outside Israel and the "occupied territories."
 Myers also testified that during its 10-year investigation of the defendants, the FBI intercepted 472,239 telephone calls on 18 tapped lines.
 However, none involved any discussion of an attack against the U.S. or reflected advance knowledge of attacks in the Middle East.
 Furthermore, some of the conversations occurred before PIJ was designated a Foreign Terrorist Organization in 1995.

 The five-month trial featured 80 witnesses and 400 transcripts of intercepted phone conversations and faxes.
 At the end of the prosecution's case, Al-Arian's attorneys rested without offering a defense, and the trial concluded on November 14, 2005.
 On December 6, 2005, after 13 days of deliberations, the jury acquitted Al-Arian on 8 of 17 counts.
 It deadlocked on the 9 other counts, with 10-2 favoring acquittal.
 The jury deadlocked on what the prosecutors described as three of the most important four conspiracy charges against Al-Arian, including the charge of conspiracy to provide services to the PIJ.
 A co-defendant also was acquitted on some charges and faced deadlocks on others, and two co-defendants were acquitted of all charges.
 U.S. Justice Department officials said they were considering whether to retry Al-Arian and co-defendant Hatem Fariz on the jury deadlock charges, one of which carried a life sentence.

 Jurors had mixed reactions.
 One who voted for acquittal said, "They have so little on [Al-Arian] that I'm disappointed.
 Most of us think he gave in because he was so sick of being in jail."
-But one of the few jurors who believed Al-Arian was guilty on nine counts, causing a mistrial, said:
+But one of the jurors who believed Al-Arian was guilty on nine counts, causing a mistrial, said:

 Like another person on the jury, I was convinced Mr. Al-Arian was still working with the PIJ after it was illegal.
 He was a very smart man and knew how not to be obvious.
 For me, the absence of evidence didn't mean there was no evidence.
 For me, it suggested a coverup, which he admitted to, in the plea agreement.